arduino/arduino-ide/README.md

 ### Build from source

-If you’re familiar with TypeScript, the [Theia IDE](https://theia-ide.org/), and if you want to contribute to the project, you should be able to build the Arduino Pro IDE locally.
+If you’re familiar with TypeScript, the [Theia IDE](https://theia-ide.org/), and if you want to contribute to the project, you should be able to build the Arduino IDE locally.
 Please refer to the [Theia IDE prerequisites](https://github.com/theia-ide/theia/blob/master/doc/) documentation for the setup instructions.

 ### Build
 ```sh